 barcode-capable PDA and a few minutes of learning how to use it, provided you have a proper

 inventory database on your PC.

 When choosing a PDA, there are several options available.
 The older Symbol 1500 (that had an excellent linear laser scanner) is not available anymore, and there are faster, more modern (and far more expensive) devices available today.
-Grabba scanners are compatible with many of today's hand held computers but we only tested their excellent U-1 model that is no loger available, so we can't personally recommend the newer ones.
+Grabba scanners are compatible with many of today's hand held computers but we only tested their excellent U-1 or Janam XP30 models that are no loger available, so we can't personally recommend the newer ones.